molmod/Tutorial/README.md

-IPython notebooks for master thesis student to get their master thesis started
+IPython notebooks for master thesis students to get their master thesis started

 Installing and opening Jupyter Notebook using Anaconda on Windows
 =================================================================